HassanAli99/ADS_Final_Thesis/README.md

 ```

-The R code is structured as follows:
+The folder with the R code is structured as follows:
 ``` bash
 └── R
     ├── 1_randomForest